-Finally, we would like to note the similarity and differences between our model and a recently proposed model of pain dynamics during individual periods of continuous thermal stimulation.
-Cecchi et al developed a dynamic model that can explain a variety of temporal effects on continuous pain ratings during sustained thermal stimuli, including offset analgesia.
-Their model includes a temperature-dependent "force" and a decay term, which are functionally similar to the $\alpha$ and $\delta$ parameters of our model, respectively.
-In addition, the Cecchi et al model contains a "dynamic-restoring force" that captures the effects of fast changes in stimulus intensity; because we did not model moment-by-moment pain dynamics during individual stimuli, our model did not include this component.
-An important novel feature of our model is that it assumes that the same qualitative dynamics work in parallel on site-specific and sitenonspecific adaptation processes.
+Finally, we would like to note the similarity and differences between our model and a recently proposed model of pain dynamics during individual periods of continuous thermal stimulation6.
+Cecchi et al. (2012) developed a dynamic model that can explain a variety of temporal effects on continuous pain ratings during sustained thermal stimuli, including offset analgesia.
+Their model includes a temperature-dependent "force" and a decay term, which are functionally similar to the α and δ parameters of our model, respectively.
+Cecchi et al.'s model also contains a "dynamic-restoring force" which captures the effects of fast changes in stimulus intensity; because we did not model moment-by-moment pain dynamics during individual stimuli, our model did not include this component.
+An important novel feature of our model is that it assumes that the same qualitative dynamics work in parallel on site-specific and -nonspecific adaptation processes.